-We may define an ornament to_list returning the list of the elements of a vector (a type signature is required because to_list uses polymorphic recursion on the index parameter).
+We may define an ornament to\list returning the list of the elements of a vector (a type signature is required because to\list uses polymorphic recursion on the index parameter).

 '''

-let rec to_list : type n. (n, \alpha) vec \rightarrow \alpha list = function | INiI \rightarrow NiI | ICons(x,xs) \rightarrow Cons(x,xs) let ornament to_list : ('1,\alpha) vec \rightarrow \alpha list
+let rec to_list : type n. (n, \alpha) vec \rightarrow \alpha list =

+function

+\texttt{VNil} \rightarrow \texttt{Nil}

+| VCons(x, xs) \rightarrow Cons(x, xs)

+ornament from to_list : (\gamma, \alpha) vec \rightarrow \alpha list

 '''

-In most cases of indexing ornaments, the projection is injective.
+This ornament maps, for all n, the type $(n, \alpha)$ vec to the type $\alpha$ list.
+In most cases of indexing ornaments, the function projecting the types is not injective: the additional constraints given by the indexing are forgotten.
+However, the projection of the values is injective.
 As for refactoring, the lifting of a function is thus unique.
 For more complex GADTs, the projection may forget some fields that only serve as a representation of a proof.
 Since proofs should not influence the results of the program, this ambiguity should not cause any issue.